letsgetrusty/api-deployment-example/README.md

     POSTGRES_PASSWORD=postgrespw
     ```
     `NOTE:` When deploying the API, make sure to change the default PostgreSQL password.
+4. Update `docker-compose.yml` and change `letsgetrusty` to your own Docker Hub username.

 ## Run Locally
 1. Run an instance of PostgreSQL.
 This can be done via Docker: